 I installed all bolts and nuts hand tight with my ratchet but have done around a bunch and never had an issue.
 This is my personal car too.
 Torque spec is 22 lb ft.

-15. Clean the throttle body and reinstall or just reinstall the throttle body.
+15. Clean the throttle body and reinstall or just reinstall the throttle body by installing the 10mm nuts and bolts.
+Follow this DIY to clean the throttle body:

-16. Reinstall the vacuum lines on top of the throttle body.
+16. Reinstall the two vacuum lines on top of the throttle body.

 17. Reinstall the air cleaner assembly and PCV breather hose.